pixelpusher/flash-n-dash/README.md

-== Description ==
+# Description

-Experimental code using nodeJS and the Arduino using Johnny-five.

-For Ravensbourne's Web Media BA course.

-* start.js: basic starting point using a button and Arduino
-* buzzersound.js: using a button, Arduino, and sound playback (on the computer)
-* index.js: finished example using WeatherUnderground.com's JSON API to make a simple thermometer
+Experimental web-based game using nodeJS, Arduino, NEOPixels.

+For MozFest 2015, by Ravensbourne's BA Design & Coding and CodeZoners courses Nick Rothwell & Evan Raskob

+* index.js: nodeJS server

-== Installation ==
+# Installation

 download all the project files and run *npm install* to install the required node modules.

+run the server by changing to the *server* folder and typing *node index.js*

-then try "http://localhost:8080/client-example.html" in your web browser
+then try "http://localhost:8080/client/client-example.html" in your web browser